storopoli/dead-man-switch/README.md

 ## How it Works

+> If you want a very simple explanation and the motivation behind the project,
+> check my blog post [here](https://storopoli.io/2024-03-23-dead-man-switch/).

 Upon starting the program it will create a `config.toml` file in an OS-agnostic config file location: